 - Instruction sessions to help your students use technology and library resources

-Nick joined the Research & Instructional Support team in 2009.
+Nick joined the Research & Instructional Support team in 2009 and became a manager in 2013.
 He was previously a reference librarian at Williams College and a database developer in Austin, Texas.
 Nick was instrumental in developing the MHC Media Lab, where he has worked with students to develop robots and new media.
 He is interested in biomimicry, interactive art, and the relationship between life and technology.